RyanNguyen1808/CapstoneProject_Group4_Infra/README.md

 ## REPO VARIABLES
 * S3_BUCKET_FOR_TF_STATE_FILE = **ce11-capstone-group4**

+## INSTRUCTIONS
+* **Kindly read the output of CD carefully and mark down all the values as they are needed for API Calls, Cognito User Creation**

-## As of xxx, the following components have been done
+## As of 8th November 2025, the following components have been done
 * S3 bucket for website
-* Cloudfront Distribution linked to S3 Origin
+* Cloudfront Distribution linked to S3 as Origin
+* Cognito for Authorization
 * API Gateway for Topup Card linked to Lambda Topup Card
+* API Gateway for Add Card linked to Lambda Add Card - Protected by Authorization Header
 * DynamoDB for Cards
 * DNS Records for website as well as custom domain for API Gateway